GoogleChrome/web.dev/src/site/content/en/blog/embed-best-practices/index.md

 Static images can be used instead of map embeds where you might not need to make the map interactive.
 You can zoom in on the area of interest on the map, capture an image, and use this instead of the interactive map embed.
 You can also use _DevTools **Capture node screenshot** _functionality_ _to capture a screenshot of the embedded `iframe` element, as shown below.

-{% Img src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/zPQ21UocTuIb0qpNabiD.png", alt="Capture node screenshot", class="w-screenshot", width="400", height="200" %}
+{% Img src="image/1L2RBhCLSnXjCnSlevaDjy3vba73/EJvMAEUmF3QNUDGBgfNR.png", alt="Capture node screenshot", width="400", height="500" %}

 DevTools captures the image as a  `png`, but you can also consider converting it to <code>[WebP format for better performance](https://web.dev/serve-images-webp/)</code>.